saintsal/cuppa.cc/docs/litepaper.md

 - contribute to a fabric of caring and understanding
 - hang out and have fun
 - make memes

+??? check "Process process process...  🤖"

+    ---
+        1. welcome party for you 🎉
+        We meet you personally, and celebrate a new spirit in our midst

+        2. async ideas riff 👀
+        (relate, align, design, reduce)

+        3. start making sth for a week 🛠️
+        (team up if you want)

+        Everyone supports the buidlers! 🗨️🎈🤗

+        4. learning party 🤔 📝

+        5. hang and 💗

 We have 5-10 protocol concepts already, and will aim to reduce them to 1-week builds in scaffold-eth (with help from other hackers) and joined by teammates who'll help with memes, facilitation and game format ideas, and just vibing.